Scille/parsec-cloud/docs/development/how_to_add_a_rpc_cmd.md

 <!-- Parsec Cloud (https://parsec.cloud) Copyright (c) BUSL-1.1 2016-present Scille SAS -->

+# How to add an API RPC command to Parsec

 The goal of this document is to cover all the necessary steps to add an API RPC command to Parsec.

 > Client-to-server RPC API routes are also called "commands" in Parsec.
 There are three command families: `anonymous_cmds` (authentication not required), `authenticated_cmds` (authentication required) and `invited_cmds` (invitation required).